 Section 27-494 of the prior Zoning Ordinance states the purpose of the L-A-C Zone.
-Section 27-494 is replicated below in bold text, and the Planning Board's analysis of the subject application's conformance follows, in plain text.
+Section 27-494 is replicated below in bold text, and staff's analysis of the subject application's conformance follows, in plain text.

-Section 27-494. - Purposes.
+Sec.
+27-494. - Purposes.